rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 > top-level directory has separate directories for the compiler, build-system,
 > std libs, etc, rather than one huge `src/` directory.

+Now that we have [seen what the compiler does](./overview.md), let's take a look at the structure of the contents of the rust-lang/rust repo.

 ## Workspace structure

 The `rust-lang/rust` repository consists of a single large cargo workspace